M31 Capital · Research Brief · February 2026

 Insurance Coverage for IntegrativeMinimal to none

-Patient Data OwnershipEmerging
+Patient Data OwnershipEmerging (blockchain)

 This chaos is exactly what incumbents point to when they argue against alternative healthcare.
-And they're not wrong — the chaos is real.
-But their solution — "come back to the pharmaceutical system" — is the equivalent of arguing that because the new world has pirates, we should return to the prison.
-The real answer is to build the coordination infrastructure without the extraction layer.
+And they're not wrong; the chaos is real.
+But their solution ("come back to the pharmaceutical system") is the equivalent of arguing that because the new world has pirates, we should return to the prison.

 The Eight-Layer Architecture